 A wonderful story for young readers about Lola and her exciting Tuesday tradition of going to the library with her mom.
 Lola loves everything about visiting the library, and this book celebrates the excitement of a small child who looks forward to her weekly literary adventure.
 Buy it here.

-This new release is an instant bestseller and is perfect for readers of all ages.
+This was an instant bestseller when it was released and is perfect for readers of all ages.
 Little Leaders includes the stories of forty black women who were American trailblazers.
-The stories include instantly recognizable names and lesser known world changers.
+The stories include instantly recognizable names and lesser-known world changers.
 Buy it here.

 Henry Cole illustrates this daring and haunting wordless story of a young farm girl who discovers a runaway slave hiding in a barn and must decide what to do.
 Buy it here.